Giuseppe Ambrosino

-Giuseppe Ambrosino Di Bruttopilo (born 10 September 2003) is an Italian professional footballer who plays as a forward for club Napoli.
+Giuseppe Ambrosino Di Bruttopilo (born 10 September 2003) is an Italian professional footballer who plays as a forward for club Modena, on loan from club Napoli.

 Club career

 Born in the island of Procida, Ambrosino first started playing football at the eponymous local grassroots club, where he was coached by his father, before joining Napoli's youth sector in 2013, aged ten.
 Having traveled from his hometown to Naples and vice versa for several years, the forward eventually relocated to Castel Volturno in 2020, in order to stay closer to the club's training facilities.

 Following his performances in the Campionato Primavera 1, Ambrosino signed his first professional contract with Napoli in January 2022, and then became the under-19 league's top goalscorer at the end of the 2021–22 campaign.
 Around the same period of time, he also received his first call-ups to the first team, under head coach Luciano Spalletti.

 On 1 September 2022, Ambrosino joined Serie B club Como on a season-long loan.
 He made his professional debut on 8 December, coming in as a substitute for Leonardo Mancuso at the 80th minute of a 0–0 league draw against Palermo.
 Then, he scored his first professional goal on 18 December, as he took part in a 3-0 league win against Ternana.

 On 18 January 2023, Ambrosino was re-called by Napoli and subsequently sent out on a new loan to fellow Serie B side Cittadella.
 Three days later, he made his debut for the club, replacing Tommy Maistrello in the 71st minute of a goalless league draw against Cagliari.
 On 28 January, he made his first professional start in a 1–1 league draw against Venezia.

-On 4 August 2023, Ambrosino joined newly-promoted Serie B club Catanzaro on a season-long loan.
+On 4 August 2023, Ambrosino joined newly promoted Serie B club Catanzaro on a season-long loan.

 On 24 July 2024, Ambrosino moved on a new loan to Frosinone.

+Upon his return from Frosinone loan, Ambrosino made his Serie A debut for Napoli against Cagliari on 30 August 2025.
+He also made his European debut in the Champions League game against Copenhagen.

+On 2 February 2026, Ambrosini was loaned once again, this time to Serie B club Modena.